BernardLesley/BernardLesley.github.io/README.md

 ### Experience
 ### Data analysis for Banking Dataset - Marketing Targets
  - Banking dataset is gained from this [kaggle dataset](https://www.kaggle.com/prakharrathi25/banking-dataset-marketing-targets), suggesting the correlation between various indicators and the number of successful marketing targets.
- - Implement Pandas, Numpy, Pandas, and seaborn to visualize data.
+ - Implement Pandas, Numpy, Pandas, and Seaborn to process the data.
  - A quick summary about the analysis is available [here](https://github.com/BernardLesley/BernardLesley.github.io/blob/main/assignment.md)

 ### Data analysis for Twitter Engagement of NBA player